driessene/acoustic_camera/readme.md

 ![Graphic of a steering matrix](https://ars.els-cdn.com/content/image/3-s2.0-B978012398499900008X-f08-03-9780123984999.jpg)
 #### Steering matrix
 A steering matrix is composed of several steering vectors at several different angles.
 Each row on the matrix describes a different steering vector at a different angle.
 These matrixes are used in DoA estimation algorithms.

-# __config__.py
-Hold configuration data for the project.
-- __use_cupy__ - bool: If true, use cupy instead of numpy and scipy.
-Recommended to be true if the computer has a cuda GPU with cuda compiler installed.
-Follow the setup [here](https://docs.cupy.dev/en/stable/install.html)

 # Management